Eschatologue/CM_wiki/docs/class/ranger/spellbreaker.md

 ### Level 15: Reflect Spell

 Your training allows you to strike spells from the weave.
 You can cast [:spell-lv1: Absorb Elements] at will.
-After you cast the spell, if your next **:rsc-a: Unarmed Strike**{ .rsc } (Damage) or Weapon attack—melee or ranged—is against the creature whose spell or damage you absorbed, the bonus damage from the spell is treated as its maximum possible amount.
+After you cast the spell, if your next **:rsc-a: Unarmed Strike**{.rsc} (Damage) or Weapon attack—melee or ranged—is against the creature whose spell or damage you absorbed, the bonus damage from the spell is treated as its maximum possible amount.

 --8<-- "includes/snippets/spells2/lv0-5.md"